Here are a few suggestions about implementing your purchased medical device SOP:

 1. Carefully read the SOP and be sure you understand what the procedure requires your company to do

 4. Convene a meeting of all affected groups and discuss the SOP and its requirements.
 Objections and concerns should be dealt with before SOP approval and implementation.
 Lack of buy-in by affected groups could lead to personnel not following the SOP and subsequent discovery of this during an FDA audit, leading to Observations and Warning Letters.
-Customization may be done at this point.
+SOP customization may be done at this point.

 5.Before approval the SOP should undergo a "dry run" to be sure the procedure can be followed.
 Just reading the SOP is not adequate.

 8. Training on the SOP should be conducted before implementation.
 This can be accomplished very simply at a short meeting.
 Each person should receive a copy of the SOP to review prior to the meeting.
 The instructor explains the SOP and answers questions.
 Training should be documented and training logs filed by Quality Assurance.
 The copies of the SOP should be collected following the meeting and destroyed.
-Training copies are destroyed so that nobody uses an obsolete, and potentially erroneous, training copy instead of a copy of an approved SOP.
+Training copies of the SOP are destroyed so that nobody uses an potentially obsolete, and potentially erroneous, training copy instead of a copy of an approved SOP.

 10. If there are any complications, reasonably priced consultation services are available from Medical Device SOP Advisors.
 Refer to the "Services" section on the menu.